 "You messed with the wrong race because you messed with the human race."

+"You're seeing the beginning of the Latino civil rights movement in this nation."
+(Can we see the hands of all those Latinos here legally who don't have civil rights?)
 As unsettling as this demonstration was for those of us who still place high value on certain things related to this republic and the principles on which it rests, I think what troubled me most is knowing that out there are more Alpha Bahs who haven't a clue about what U.S. citizenship is all about.